Eureka !

 With chance your correspondent can look for your suspect object immediately and reply with all details some hours later, in the first lights of the sunrise in Europe.

-The ideal is to find a correspondent who can access to a public or professional observatory registered to IAU, like the Observatoire du Cégep or Mégantic in Québec, what insure him a quasi professional status and a greater credibility.
+The ideal is to find a correspondent who can access to a public or professional observatory registered to IAU, like the Observatoire du Cégep or Mégantic in Québec, what insures it a quasi professional status and a greater credibility.

 Then there are two possibilities.
 Your observation is not confirmed.
 In that case you have to request new observations from your friend in the "dark side" of the Earth, this time in Japan or Australia.
 Send him your email as soon as possible and at the latest early in the afternoon.
 Ask him to use the same instrumentation as you (at least the same magnification) or that he follows the same procedure to record the image or to process it.
 Send him by email print screen or any file showing the place of your suspect object among the other stars in order he had some points of reference.
 Complete your email with all necessary explanations that you will judge useful about your object concerning its magnitude, possible move, etc.